vbauer/jackdaw/README.md

 }
 ```
 To generate reverse predicate, use parameter `reverse`.
-You can also use `nullable` parameter to generate null-safe predicates.
+By default, all generated predicates are null-safe.
+Use `nullable` parameter to generate not null-safe predicates.

 ### @JRepeatable